Star Power ... the Next Energy Source?

 What is Nuclear Fusion?

-During the process of nuclear fusion, the nuclei of two different types of hydrogen come together and create two products: helium and a high-energy neutron which can be used to help power our planet.
+During the process of nuclear fusion, two atomic nuclei join together to make a single nucleus.
+Vast amounts of energy can be released when small nuclei fuse together.
+Many fusion reactions are possible, but most research focuses on combining the nuclei of two different types of hydrogen to create two products: energy and a high-energy neutron, which can be used to help power our planet.

-In addition to nuclear fusion being more powerful, it creates zero carbon emissions and gives off helium as a byproduct, a huge advantage over the radioactive waste created by fission.
+In addition to hydrogen fusion being more powerful, it gives off helium as a byproduct—a huge advantage over the radioactive waste created by fission.

 Scientists have their work cut out for them, though.
 Nuclear fusion is difficult because it often requires more energy to create the reaction than the reaction produces.